By Deborah Jeanne Sergeant

 “I probably would have liked to have had children earlier, but life happens,” Latino-Gerlock said.
 “I absolutely always thought I would be a mom.”

 She has enjoyed spending time with children, including her niece and nephew.
 Latino-Gerlock’s twin sister had no problems becoming pregnant with her second child at age 40, so Latino-Gerlock hoped she would also readily become pregnant.
-After about three years, she sought fertility treatments at CNY Fertility and achieved a viable pregnancy.
+After about three years, she sought fertility treatments and achieved a viable pregnancy.

 “I suffered some pregnancy loss,” she said.
 “I was told it was most likely due to advanced age.
 There were some other fertility issues so we turned to a fertility specialist.”

 Rich is 10 years older and has a son.
 Latino-Gerlock expressed thankfulness for his experience as a parent and his support through the years of waiting for their baby.
 Around Christmastime in 2019, she learned she was pregnant.

 “It was wonderful,” Latino-Gerlock said.
 “I told my twin sister and parents and only they knew.
 I drank soda in my wine glass.”

 The couple did not let anyone else know she was expecting until they passed the three-month mark when they felt that the greatest danger of a miscarriage had passed.

 “I am a spiritual person; I did a lot of praying,” Latino-Gerlock said.
 “I had a lot of great family support.
 I kept being positive and doing things the doctor said, like eating healthy and doing yoga.”

 While these are certainly good ideas, they do not guarantee a healthy pregnancy.
 Latino-Gerlock remained “cautiously optimistic” throughout her pregnancy.